max-arnold/django-rest-framework/docs/index.rst

 The following example exposes your `MyModel` model through an api.
 It will provide two views:

- * A view which lists your model instances and simultaniously allows creation of instances from that view.
+ * A view which lists your model instances and simultaneously allows creation of instances from that view.

  * Another view which lets you view, update or delete  your model instances individually.